nmusatti/nxpy/DESCRIPTION.rst

 Nick's Python Toolchest - 1.0.0
 ===============================

 An etherogeneous collection of useful Python stuff.
-Contains the following packages:
+Contains the following libraries:

-* *ccase*:   A Python API to the ClearCase version control tool.
 * *command*: Tools to wrap possibly interactive commands with complex option sets.
 * *core*:    Various utilities, such as: